86 articles · 8 breeds · tools · topics

 Rental unit.
 The OFW dream and the most genuinely passive of the real assets.
 A small unit at ₱800,000-1.5M renting for ₱5,000-10,000 a month is a 6-10% gross yield, less after tax, vacancy, and repairs.
 Low drama, low return, and your capital is locked in concrete for a decade.

 Pag-IBIG MP2.
 The benchmark nobody mentions because nobody earns a commission on it.
 Roughly 6-7% a year, tax-free, government-backed, zero management, withdraw after five years.
 This is the number a piggery has to beat after you price in your effort and the wipeout risk, not before.
-If a piggery cannot clear MP2 by a wide margin once you subtract the risk, it is not worth the stress.
+At 2026 farmgate prices, a piggery run at the national average does not clear it by enough to justify the stress.

 So is it a good investment?